Food Chain and Food Web: Differences and Importance

 • Food chains always begin with a plant and end with an animal.

-• All living beings need energy in order to survive.
+• All living beings need energy to survive.
 These food web and food chain processes make it possible to have that energy.

 • More than 100,000 different decomposers exist in the world

-• There are four types of consumers that exist: A carnivore eats nothing but animals; a herbivore eats nothing but plants; an omnivore eats both plants and animals; scavengers eat dead animals and their carcasses.
+• Four types of consumers exist: A carnivore eats nothing but animals; an herbivore eats nothing but plants; an omnivore eats both plants and animals; scavengers eat dead animals and their carcasses.

 • All links to the food chain are necessary.
 Even if one of the steps of the food chain is eliminated, it could cause disastrous results.

-• Plants are at the beginning of the food chain and humans at the end.
+• Usually, plants are at the beginning of the food chain, and humans are at the end.

 Importance of Food Chains